 You’ll have more chances to get outdoors

 Without the harsh winters, you’ll be able to enjoy year-round outdoor activities in your new home.
-Jogging, cycling, fishing, outdoor exercise, sports, all of these this and more will be available to you with a more temperate climate.
+Jogging, cycling, fishing, outdoor exercise, sports, all these, and more will be available to you in a more temperate climate.
 You’ll be able to go for walks without layering up and pulling on boots and sit in the park for a nice sunny lunch with friends.

 You’ll save money

 Winter costs money.
 You need winter gear to keep you warm.
 If you’re in a cold and snowy place, you have costs of home and car maintenance to contend with the extreme weather.
 Your energy bill spikes when the temperature drops as you try to keep your home warm and cozy.
 Winter means your bills swing to extremes when the cold weather sets in.

 Your physical and mental health will improve

 Vitamin D is a known mood booster.
 With all of the extra sunshine and clear days, your energy and demeanor will improve.
 Vitamin D – a bit of a gift from the sunshine – is an immune booster, helping to keep you physically healthy.
 It also contributes to bone and heart disease prevention.
 You’ll feel more active, your mind more clear, and the sunshine vitamin is a great companion to all of that extra physical activity available to you!

 Your kids will thank you

 If you have kids (including the furry kind) they’ll also be happy to be able to get out of the house more often, too!
 Rather than being parked in front of video games or finding the warmest patch of sun in front of a window, they can go out and play with friends or accompany you on a walk to the park.

 Naturally, there are also some downsides to moving to a warmer place.
 It’s good to understand the full scope of what you’re getting yourself into before you take the plunge.